 Gigamon End Of Life (EOL) Policy

-Gigamon, LLC is dedicated to the creation and delivery of high quality Traffic Visibility products.
+Gigamon, Inc. is dedicated to the creation and delivery of high quality products.
 To ensure continued innovation, Gigamon® may periodically elect to discontinue specific parts or products.

 Reasons for discontinuing products vary, but common justifications include: